 web.config file where you can configure the various Auth0-related settings for your application.

 Each of the steps in this guide contains a sample project download that shows the completion of the step.
-These projects can also be downloaded from the sample repository where you can find the final result for each step in the relevant folder.
+These projects can also be downloaded from the ASP.NET (OWIN) MVC samples repository where you can find the final result for each step in the relevant folder.

 When you signed up for Auth0, you were invited to create a new client.